Tesla Model S is fast, and chic.

 - GPS Vehicle tracking

 - Remote acecess

 - Subtle and elegant cabin design

 Driving a Tesla is a uniquely personal experience.

-It can theoretically drive itself and only needs a change of legislation to make it legal.
+It can already drive itself and only needs a change of legislation to make it legal.

 Facts and Figures

 Price: $198,100 ( $272,994 as tested – drive away)

 Engine: 2 X 3-phase induction motors, Front + rear motor comb output up to 581kW, 1,250Nm